 The smoked fish is so good it will make you want to dance, particularly the salmon and shrimp.
 Fried fish is available and also good, but it’s more of a supplement to the smoked stuff.
 Calumet is cash only and whole smoked fish ain’t cheap, but it’s worth it.
 And all that deliciousness makes visiting Calumet is one of our favorite summer activities in the city.

 *Editors Note: Calumet is open year round.
 We take trips in the winter and encourage you to do the same.
 Wear gloves.

 The fried stuff is no slouch either.
-And let's be honest, who doesn't want fried food?
 You can get dinners that come with fries, coleslaw, and a drink, or just get fried fish in half or whole orders.
 Fried fish options include catfish, scallops, crab cakes, shrimp, oysters, clam strips, smelts, and calamari.
 Chicken nuggets and fried frog legs are available too.
-My favorites are the fried catfish, shrimp, and oysters, but feel free to order whatever sounds good.
+Our favorites are the fried catfish, shrimp, and oysters, but feel free to order whatever sounds good.
 Keep an eye out for fried mac and cheese.